 You can continue to follow the ridge from the first summit and even do a loop down the Sheep Mountain

-trail if you feel like [If you are doing a loop, it is recommended to do it in reverse and descend down the Sheep Creek trail].
+trail if you have enery and time [If you are doing a loop, it is recommended to do it in reverse and descend down the Sheep Creek trail.
+Note two vehicles would be required].
 Otherwise, you can turn around and follow your same route down to the trailhead.

 Up the ridge, you can usually spot sheep, so bring your binoculars.
-Grizzlies roam the area, so make sure you make noise so that you don't suprise them.
+Grizzlies roam the area, so make sure you make noise so that you don't surprise them.